embedly/embedly-docs/endpoints/arguments.rst

 ``words`` (optional)
     The ``words`` parameter has a default value of 50 and works by trying to split the description at the closest sentence to that word count.
-For example the following lorem ipsum description is made up of 33 words and 5 sentences::
+For example, the following lorem ipsum description is made up of 33 words and 5 sentences::

         Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus